The Doctor and Adric are chilling out in N-Space.

 Me: No, entropy.

 Me: If you like.
-You must join us for tomorrow’s episodes – it’ll be right up your street, I swear.
+You should join us for tomorrow’s episodes.
+It’ll be right up your street, I swear.

 The Doctor escapes from the Fosters by banging their heads together.

 Sue: Oh my God, that was so naff.
-That was the worst example of pretend violence I’ve ever seen.
+That was the worst example of pretend violence I’ve ever seen on this programme.
 They weren’t even trying.

-Sue: Adric is so practical – he’s basically the Doctor’s apprentice.
+Sue: Adric is so practical, he’s basically the Doctor’s apprentice, isn’t he?
 His acting is getting better all the time as well.
 I still don’t see why people have a problem with him.

 The Doctor races back to the sanctum.

-Sue: The Doctor is a bit gung-ho in this story.
+Sue: The Doctor’s a bit gung-ho in this story.

-Me: He’s just stunning the guards with an ion bonder.
-He’s not committing genocide or anything silly like that.
+Me: He’s stunning the guards with an ion bonder.
+He’s not committing genocide or anything like that.

-Sue: Then why doesn’t he just carry a stun-gun around with him all the time, then? **** the sonic screwdriver – this is much more handy.
+Sue: So why doesn’t he carry a stun-gun all the time, then? **** the sonic screwdriver – this is much more effective.

 Melkur forces Tremas to kill Proctor Neman in cold blood.

 Sue: That was horrific.
-And the Doctor must be hypnotised for real or he would have stepped in and stopped that.
-That’s a worry.
+And the Doctor must be hypnotised here or he would have stepped in and stopped that.
+So that’s a worry.

-Sue: How will he get into the Master’s TARDIS?
+Sue: How will he get in the Master’s TARDIS?
 I hope the entrance isn’t through his bum-hole.